Marine Technician Specialist

 MRND-201: Volvo Penta

-Students will become familiar with Volvo Penta of the Americas products and learn to identify Volvo Penta gasoline sterndrive engines.
+Students will become familiar with Volvo Penta of the Americas products and learn to identify and service Volvo Penta gasoline sterndrive engines.
 They will learn to perform setup and maintenance tasks on these engines as well as on Volvo Penta drive systems.
-Students will gain hands-on experience diagnosing Delco EST ignition systems.
-They also will learn about Volvo Penta’s marine electronic fuel injection used on gasoline engines.
+Students will learn identification and set-up of Volvo Penta's EVC electronic vessel control system.
+Students will also will learn about Volvo Penta's VODIA computer diagnostic system and perform diagnostics on Volvo Penta Gen 5 gasoline engines.

 MRND-202: Honda Marine

 Students will be introduced to American Honda Marine products and learn to identify the various models of Honda four-stroke outboard motors.
-They will demonstrate an understanding of Honda’s outboard warranty policy and be introduced to factory Honda outboard special tools.
-Students will troubleshoot Honda’s DC-CDI and TMI ignition systems, perform maintenance tests on charging systems, and service electronic trim and tilt assemblies.
-They also will troubleshoot outboard fuel systems, including Honda’s programmed fuel injection system.
+They will demonstrate an understanding of Honda's outboard warranty policy and be introduced to factory Honda outboard special tools.
+Students will perform preventative maintenance activities including compression tests, fuel system servicing and valve adjustments.
+Students will become familiar with ignition systems used on various models within the product line.
+Students will also perform diagnostic tests on charging systems, and electronic trim and tilt assemblies.
+They also will learn about Series 2 PGMFI, Honda's current programmed fuel injection system, and troubleshoot outboard fuel systems using Honda's Dr H computer diagnostic system.

 MRND-203: Yamaha Marine

-Students will become familiar with Yamaha Motor Corporation products and learn to identify Yamaha outboard motors.
-They will inspect, troubleshoot and perform tasks on Yamaha fuel systems (carburetors, electronic fuel injection and high-pressure direct injection), oil-injection systems, ignition systems Capacitor Discharge Ignition (CDI and microcomputer-CDI) and valve trains.
-They will learn to troubleshoot engines using a computer and Yamaha diagnostics.
+Students will become familiar with Yamaha Motor Corporation products and learn to identify and service Yamaha outboard motors.
+They will inspect, troubleshoot, and perform tasks on Yamaha EFI fuel systems, lubrication systems, ignition systems and valve trains.
+They will learn to troubleshoot engines using a computer and YDS, Yamaha Diagnostic System.
+Students will also become familiar with and perform activities on DEC engines, digital electronic control, and Helm Master drive by wire control systems.

 MRND-204: Suzuki Marine

-Students will be introduced to Suzuki Motor of America, Inc. products and learn to identify Suzuki two-stroke and four-stroke outboard motors.
-Students will learn to use specialized Suzuki outboard tools and diagnostic equipment, including the Suzuki Diagnostic System (SDS).
-They also will diagnose Suzuki outboard ignition and charging systems, service four-stroke outboard timing belts and chains, and troubleshoot engine vibration and noise complaints.
+Students will be introduced to Suzuki Motor of America, Inc. products and learn to identify and service Suzuki four-stroke outboard motors.
+Students will learn to use specialized Suzuki outboard tools and diagnostic equipment, including SDS, Suzuki Diagnostic System.
+They also will diagnose Suzuki outboard ignition and charging systems, service four-stroke outboard timing chains, and valve trains.
+Students will also become familiar with and perform activities on SPC, Suzuki Precision Controls drive by wire control systems.

 MRND-205: MercTech 1

 Students will gain the knowledge and experience required to become entry-level technicians in the Mercury Marine dealer network.
 The course is equipped with current Mercury Marine outboard products.
-Students will become familiar with Mercury’s method of service administration and the emphasis placed on customer service and satisfaction.
+Students will become familiar with MercNet, Mercury's method of service administration and the emphasis placed on customer service and satisfaction.
 Proper warranty, pre-delivery inspection and seasonal maintenance procedures will be covered.
-Students will learn procedures to diagnose, troubleshoot and repair cooling, exhaust, charging and ignition systems specific to Mercury Marine products.
+Students will also become familiar with Mercury's G3 computer diagnostic system to diagnose engine faults and will perform activities on troubleshooting and repair of cooling, exhaust, charging, ignition and EFI fuel systems specific to Mercury Marine products.

 MRND-206: MercTech 2

-Students will take their manufacturer-specific skills to the next level with advanced training on the MerCruiser Marine products.
-They will learn procedures to diagnose, troubleshoot and repair problems related to starting systems.
-Students also will get hands-on experience with diagnosing, troubleshooting and repairing fuel systems, including EFI and carbureted.
+Students will take their manufacturer-specific skills to the next level with advanced training on MerCruiser Marine products.
+Students continue training in MercNet and Mercury's G3 computer diagnostic system.
+Students will also perform activities on Mercury's SmartCraft platform, DTS digital throttle and shift control systems and JPO Joystick Piloting for Outboards.
+Students also will get hands-on experience with diagnosing, troubleshooting, and repairing EFI fuel systems.

 MRND-207: Capstone

 Students will demonstrate key competencies related to the entire Marine program in this three-week course during which they display the application of their knowledge in a hands-on environment.
 Performance testing in this course may include but is not limited to gas and diesel engine components and adjustments, lower units and outdrives, rigging, service operations and parts management, fuel and lubrication systems, and testing electrical systems and engine management systems.
-Students will demonstrate their skills on a wide range of manufacturer engines, including Mercury Marine, MerCruiser, Honda Marine, Yamaha Marine, and Suzuki Marine.
+Students also perform 100 Hour preventative maintenance activities on various marine engines.
+Students will demonstrate their skills on a wide range of manufacturer engines, including Mercury Marine, MerCruiser, Honda Marine, Yamaha Marine, Suzuki Marine and Volvo Penta products.